 • Check on neighbours who are elderly or may otherwise need assistance.

-• Download movies to watch after the power goes out, as well as our playlist for entertainment.
+• Download movies to watch after the power goes out.

 • Download weather apps, such as NOAA Weather Radar and Windy – wind and waves forecast, to track the storm’s progress.